celo-org/celo-monorepo/packages/docs/getting-started/running-attestation-service.md

 celocli identity:create-metadata ./metadata.json
 ```

-The `ATTESTATION_SERVICE_URL` variable stores the URL to access the attestation service deployed.
-In the following command we specify the URL where this attestation service is:
+The `ATTESTATION_SERVICE_URL` variable stores the URL to access the Attestation Service deployed.
+In the following command we specify the URL where this Attestation Service is:

 ```bash
 celocli identity:change-attestation-service-url ./metadata.json --url $ATTESTATION_SERVICE_URL